 Under this condition, all of the voltage of the "A" battery is impressed upon the filament, passing the maximum amount of current through the filament.
 The rheostat should at first be turned only about one third or one-half way towards the "on" position, when using a six-volt battery for a six-volt filament.
-This will reduce the voltage to from three to five volts, and consequently less than the maximum quantity of current allowable, will pass through the filament.
+This will allow perhaps three to five volts, or less than the maximum quantity of current allowable, to pass through the filament.

 At this stage, a terminal should be selected on the "B" battery with the variable tap, depending upon the amount of plate voltage at which the particular vacuum tube gives best results.
-Detector tubes are usually designed for $22\frac{1}{2}$ volts in the plate circuit.
-The 21-volt tap, for instance, might first be selected.
+In practice, tubes are designed for from 15 to 45 volts in the plate circuit.
+The $22\frac{1}{2}$ -volt tap might, for instance, be selected for the plate circuit.
 The filament rheostat is now again adjusted, by turning it towards the "on" or the "off" position.